Frequently asked questions

 A comedy game show?
 Is this is the same Chris Neville-Smith?

-Yes, 2024 is the first year of It's Not Cluedo!
+Yes, 2024 was the first year of It's Not Cluedo!
 Believe it or not, there is a much bigger overlap between fringe theatre and comedy game shows than you'd think.
 My previous fringe ventures have got me on Imaginary Porno Charades and Late Night Dirty Scrabble.
 I had an idea for something in this format, it stuck, and to my surprise the test runs worked exactly as I hoped they would.
 I mentioned this idea to the Rotunda with the hope of having an informal run in Buxton Fringe 2023, and they've ended up as co-producers.

 Sounds cool.
 Can I be in this Not Cluedo game?